Data-Integrity-Group/WelcomeNewUsers/README.md

 ## 2022-08

 * -08-14: Anticipate the needs of newcomers.
-* * -20: Navigation will be a significant impediment.
+* * -08-20: Navigation will be a significant impediment.
 * * * Evaluate both Notion & Hypothesis as possible mitigations
 * * * * Notion may be the more promising, but may hit restictions even for Authorized shares.
+* * * * editView in GitHub seems to allow Hypothesis to function
 * -08-09: A HoneyPost design is needed.
 * * Can PDF's be uploaded into GitHub?
 * * * if not, I may need to make use of my OneDrive quota